Building a carport and garage

 - Rural residential zone

 - Character residential zone.

-For each of these zones, your design must comply with all the self-assessable acceptable outcomes of the Dwelling house code or, if on a small lot, the self-assessable acceptable outcomes of the Dwelling house (small lot) code.
-Check if your property is within a neighbourhood plan area or within an overlay, as this may change the level of assessment.
+For each of these zones, your design must comply with all identified requirements of the dwelling house code.
+If on a small lot, it must comply with all the identified requirements of the dwelling house (small lot) code.
+Check if your property is within a neighbourhood plan area or within an overlay.
+This may change the category of assessment.

-Self-assessable development does not require Brisbane City Council approval and you will not need anything in writing from Council for your project.
-For a proposal to be self-assessable, it must meet all of the self-assessable acceptable outcomes of the applicable code.
-Where it does not meet all self-assessable acceptable outcomes, the proposal becomes assessable development and a planning application is required.
+Accepted development does not require Brisbane City Council approval.
+You will not need anything in writing from Council for your project.
+For a proposal to be accepted development, it must meet all identified requirements of the applicable code.
+Where it does not meet all identified requirements, the proposal becomes assessable development.
+You will require a planning application.

-If you want to build a garage or carport and you are building a new house, it should be approved as part of the building application for your house.
+If you are building a new house and want to add a garage or carport, approval should be part of the building application for your house.

-If you want to build a garage or carport and you are on a property with an existing house, you will need a separate building approval.
+You will need separate building approval to build a garage or carport on a property with an existing house.

 A building approval is in addition to any planning approval that you may need.

 You can seek an alternative setback from the front, side or rear boundary by applying for a siting variation.

 You must have a driveway permit to cross the footpath to build, repair or modify a driveway.